buildbotics/tpl-docs/Clipping Library.md

 <img src = "https://github.com/buildbotics/tpl-docs/blob/master/images/offsetexample.png" height="300" width = "400">

 ####Arguments
 offset(OFF) accepts a single argument, OFF.
-OFF is an object with properties that include the list of paths to be offset, the method of join polygons together, the end type of the polygons, and the offset to use.
+OFF is an object with properties that include the list of paths to be offset, the method of joining polygons together, the end type of the polygons, and the offset to use.
 OFF has the following properties:
 * OFF.paths - OFF.paths is required and is a list of paths.
 Each path within the list is a list of points in the form of {X: x, Y: y}.
 This is the list of paths whose borders will be traced at an offset given by OFF.offset.
 * OFF.offset - OFF.offset is a number that specifies the amount that the traces will be offset from the original polygon paths.
 Positive OFF.offset values will cause the solutions to be outside the outer polygons and negative OFF.offset values will cause the solutions to be inside the outer polygons.
 * OFF.joinType - OFF.joinType is optional.
 When provided, it is a string that specifies how the polygons in OFF.paths will be joined to together.
 The default is "MITER".
 Please refer to the [clipper.js](http://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibjointype) documentation for further explanation of joinTypes.
 The following values are acceptable: